vipickering/vincentp/_drafts/2017-08-01-cybernetics-and-the-modern-web.md

 ---
 layout: "post"
-title: "Modern Cybernetics And The Web"
+title: "Cybernetics And The Modern Web"
 date: "2017-08-01 10:00:00 +/-GMT"
 meta: "An overview of modern Cybernetics and the web"
 summary: "To build great user experiences we must understand how to communicate effectively"